HomeAnswersGeneral Surgerymetabolic surgery

 I understand your concern.

-Gastric bypass and other types of weight-loss surgery — also called bariatric or metabolic surgery — involve making changes to your digestive system to help you lose weight.
+Gastric bypass and other types of weight-loss surgery, also called bariatric or metabolic surgery, involve making changes to your digestive system to help you lose weight.
 Bariatric surgery is done when diet and exercise have not worked or when you have serious health problems because of your weight.
 Prophylactic cholecystectomy concurrent with bariatric surgery has benefits such as avoiding gallstone formation and stone-related complications

-Among all the bariatric procedures, Roux-en-Y gastric bypass surgery is widely accepted as the standard procedure for morbidly obese patients with severe GERD (gastroesophageal reflex disease).
-You can usually leave the hospital, one to three days after having weight loss surgery.
+Among all the bariatric procedures, Roux-en-Y gastric bypass surgery is widely accepted as the standard procedure for morbidly obese patients with severe GERD (gastroesophageal reflux disease).
+You can usually leave the hospital one to three days after having weight loss surgery.
 After four to six weeks start to return to your normal activities.
 If you have had a gastric band fitted, you will be given a follow-up appointment where the band will be adjusted based on your food intake and weight loss.

 I hope this helps.